 Red Cross is proud to supply community AEDs and provide training on their use.
 Get together with your local community group and raise funds for an AED in your neighbourhood or talk to your employer about sponsoring one.

-Join a Disaster and Welfare Support Team
+Join a Disaster Response Team

 If you’d like to learn new skills and meet new people, volunteer with your local team and get ready to help during an emergency.